-I am a Lead Researcher in the Software Analytics & Data Intelligence group at Microsoft Research, Beijing.
-I have been working in the same research group since I joined Microsoft at April 2006.
-I would like to summarize my research in the past 10+ years as using data-driven techniques (e.g., machine learning, data mining, etc.) to enable industry-leading features and quality of Microsoft products.
+I am a Senior Researcher and Research Manager in the DKI (Data, Knowledge, Intelligence) area at Microsoft Research Asia.
+I have been working in the same research group since I joined Microsoft in April 2006.
+I would like to summarize my research in the past over ten years as using data-driven techniques (e.g., machine learning, data mining, etc.) to enable industry-leading features and quality of Microsoft products.
 Before joining Microsoft Research, I received my M.E. and B.E. from Zhejiang University in 2006 and 2003, respectively.

 EAReco was the project name of our research and tech-transfer of HMM-based handwriting recognition for East-Asian languages (i.e., Simplified Chinese, Traditional Chinese, Korean, and Japanese).
 It was my first project after joining Microsoft Research in Beijing.
 We advanced the state-of-the-art recognition accuracy, especially for the cursive writing style to an industry-leading height at that time.
 In addition, it also involved research and engineering to allow for fast performance and small model size.
 Our EAReco engine and models had been shipped with Windows 7.

 As a continued collaboration with Windows after the EAReco project, we decided to further improve Windows quality and user experience at the core and fundamental levels.
 And I started the StackMine project to help scale up the analysis for identifying Windows performance issues.
 Incorporating machine learning, data mining, large-scale computing, and system domain knowledge, StackMine was a technology suite and scalable system for automatic mining and recommendation of performance bottlenecks based on large scale (i.e., millions of) execution traces.
 Since its tech-transfer to Windows, StackMine had identified 19 high-impact performance bugs for Windows 8.